-- People think or thought that this gemstone makes men attractive and intelligent and women happy and fertile.
+- People think or think that this gemstone makes men attractive and intelligent and women happy and fertile.
 It’s a rather old-fashioned way to describe the ideal relationship between men and women, but this is what it was in those days

-- It should protect you against depression, anxiety, poisoning, and a sudden death
+- It should protect you against depression, anxiety, poisoning, and sudden death

 - The old Greeks and Romans thought this gem was the stone of Zeus and Jupiter and that the one who wore it could get strength and better eyesight.
 The Egyptians used this gemstone in an amulet to prevent injury.
-And in the Middle Ages people thought that topaz could heal any mental and physical disorder and prevent death.
+In the Middle Ages, people thought that topaz could heal any mental and physical disorder and prevent death.

 In the 13th century in the book of Raziel, called ‘the book of wings’ it was written that carved gemstones were created by nature.
-And he writes that a figure of a falcon in a topaz will acquire the goodwill of princes, kings, and other powerful people.
+He writes that a figure of a falcon in a topaz will acquire the goodwill of princes, kings, and other powerful people.
 St Hildegard recommended in the 13th century this gem as a cure for eye problems and other sources mention the ‘fact’ that when you put one under your pillow it prevents nightmares.

-- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, and pain and you could accomplish a weight loss and attract love.
+- The gold-colored variety was thought to attract gold and worn on the left arm it could protect from magic, greed, and pain and you could accomplish weight loss and attract love.

 - It is the birthstone of November, but the blue one is the birthstone of December.
 The blue variety is the gem for the 4th anniversary and Imperial topaz for the 23rd anniversary.